ajanata/PretendYoureXyzzy/README.md

 ## Build
 To build this using Maven run `mvn clean package`, then execute `java -jar target/PYX-jar-with-dependencies.jar`.
+You can now edit the `pyx.properties` file to customize the server.

 For GeoIP functions to work, download http://geolite.maxmind.com/download/geoip/database/GeoLite2-City.mmdb.gz somewhere, gunzip it, and update the geoip.db value in `pyx.properties` to point to it.